microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ---

-**Velocity** is the speed that something is moving in a certain direction.
+**VELOCITY** is the speed that something is moving in a certain direction.

 In MakeCode, we have velocity in two directions, **vx** and **vy**.